mjflores/TimeSeries_Forecasting_LSTM/README.md

 The generator creates realistic data by mimicking daily and yearly cycles, adding trends, and incorporating random noise.

-# Forecasting_LSTM
+# LSTM model

-Forecasting_LSTM is a Python project that demonstrates time series forecasting using a Long Short-Term Memory (LSTM) neural network.
+The modelo_LSTM.py file contains the core classes and logic for time series forecasting using an LSTM (Long Short-Term Memory) neural network.
+It includes:

-Features
+DatasetLSTM: Prepares and normalizes meteorological data (pressure, temperature, wind) for LSTM training, transforming it into supervised learning input-output pairs.
+ModeloLSTM: Defines a custom LSTM network with two stacked layers, dropout regularization, and a fully connected output layer for predicting wind speed.
+EntrenadorLSTM: Manages LSTM model training and evaluation, including early stopping and loss tracking, using PyTorch.
-Implements an LSTM model for time series forecasting tasks.
+Use this script to configure, train, and evaluate your LSTM model for multivariate time series forecasting tasks.
-Provides scripts for data preprocessing, model training, and evaluation.
-Fully written in Python, leveraging deep learning libraries.
-Project Structure
-modelo_LSTM.py: Core script defining and training the LSTM model.
-(Add other scripts or folders as needed)
-Usage
-Prepare your time series dataset.
-Configure and run modelo_LSTM.py to train and evaluate the LSTM model.
-Review the results and adjust model parameters as needed.